Dang-Hoang-Tung/Text-chunking-TTS/README.md

 #### Removing redundant dashes

 We detect patterns like `-some words-` using regex, meaning it's an "aside" point.
-These are typically prefixed by a discourse word (e.g. `-particularly ...`).
-See `DISCOURSE_RHS` in the code for a list of common discourse words.
+"Aside" points are also typically prefixed by a discourse word (e.g. `-particularly ...`).
+See `DISCOURSE` in the code for a list of common discourse words.

 e.g. `...-though possibly inaccurately-...` transforms to `..., though possibly inaccurately, ...`

 This preserves meaning but expresses it in a way TTS handles more naturally (commas instead of weird dash pauses).

-We avoid converting true hyphenated compounds like `sweet-tart` which actually make sense.
+We avoid converting true hyphenated compounds like `sweet-tart` or `cross-pollination` which actually make sense.
 If they don't match the discourse pattern, we leave them as-is.

 #### Removing line breaks